-Information on significant areas of uncertainty and critical judgments in applying accounting policies that have the most significant effect on the amounts recognized in the consolidated financial statements are described in note 3.
+Information on significant areas of uncertainty and critical judgments in applying accounting policies that have the most significant effect on the amounts recognized in the consolidated financial statements are described in notes 4 and 5.

-3. Significant accounting policies:
+3. Material accounting policies:

 (a) Consolidation of subsidiaries: